openknowledge-archive/dpm-old/doc/usecases.rst

      $ datapkg get [url|name] [path]

    If specifying name (using a Registry) then:

      * get metadata from registry
      * locate the distribution URL

+   Basic steps:

      * Discover at URL: targz/zip file, version controlled repo, URL page with links (ask user which one)
      * download the compressed distribution to temp dir (progress bar)
      * unpack it to destination path

    Future: maybe need to build/compile data

  4. Explore package